Christian Zwarg

-Christian (Chris) Zwarg is a German mastering engineer, born September 12th, 1968 in Salzgitter (Niedersachsen, West Germany), brother of Alphazone member Alex Zwarg.
+Christian (Chris) Zwarg is a German mastering engineer, born September 12, 1968, in Salzgitter (Niedersachsen, West Germany).

 Career

 Christian Zwarg is an engineer at Truesound Transfers in Berlin-Reinickendorf, Germany, as well as the owner of the company.
 He specializes in audio restoration.

 Awards and nominations

 Zwarg has received four Grammy nominations for Best Historical Album throughout his career.
 At the 61st Annual Grammy Awards in 2019, he is nominated twice in the same category.
 He is nominated for mastering At the Louisiana Hayride Tonight... and Battleground Korea: Songs and Sounds of America's Forgotten War.